Yashbhave31/Rproject/README.md

 India_Monthly_Trend_Analysis.csv

-📊 Project Modules & Analysis
+Project Modules & Analysis
-The project is divided into three key analytical sections:
+The dashboard is organized into three specialized analytical sections:

 1. Overview Analysis (Macro View)
-This section provides a "bird's-eye view" of the Indian economy's trade health.
+This section provides a bird's-eye view of the Indian economy's trade health.

-Key Metrics: Instant summary of Total Exports, Total Imports, Average Trade Balance, and Trade-to-GDP Intensity.
+Key Metrics: High-level summary of Total Exports, Total Imports, Average Trade Balance, and Trade-to-GDP Intensity.

-Trade Trajectory: A time-series analysis of how trade has grown year-over-year.
+Trade Trajectory: A time-series analysis showing the growth of trade value over a decade.

+Macro Indicators:

-Macro Indicators: * Trade Intensity: Measures how integrated India is with the global economy relative to its GDP.
+Trade Intensity: Measures how integrated India is with the global economy relative to its GDP.

-Growth Volatility: Identifies years of economic instability or rapid expansion.
+Growth Volatility: Identifies specific years of economic shifts or rapid procurement expansion.

 2. Import Analysis (Sourcing & Supply Chain)
-Focuses on what India buys and where it comes from.
+Focuses on India's procurement profile and supply chain dependencies.

-Commodity Dominance: Identifies the top products (like Petroleum and Electronics) driving import bills.
+Commodity Dominance: Visualizes the top products (e.g., Petroleum, Electronics, Gold) driving India's import bills.

-Sourcing Nations: A breakdown of the top 10 countries India depends on for goods.
+Sourcing Nations: A breakdown of the top 10 countries providing goods to India.

-Seasonal Trends: A hybrid Line & Bar chart that identifies procurement cycles, showing which months typically see the highest import volumes.
+Seasonal Trends: Uses a hybrid Line & Bar chart to identify procurement cycles and peak months for trade activity.

 3. Export Analysis (Market Competitiveness)
-Focuses on India’s strengths and global market reach.
+Explores India's global strengths and market reach.

 Export Drivers: Analysis of high-performing sectors such as Engineering Goods and Pharmaceuticals.

-Global Footprint: An interactive Choropleth Map visualizing India’s market presence across the globe.
+Global Footprint: Features an interactive Choropleth Map visualizing India's market presence worldwide.

-Market Concentration (HHI Index): A specialized statistical index that measures if India's exports are diversified or overly dependent on a few specific markets.
+Market Concentration (HHI Index): Utilizes the Herfindahl-Hirschman Index to statistically measure if India's exports are diversified or concentrated in too few markets.

-🛠 Built With
+Built With
-Shiny & shinydashboard - The web framework for R.
+Shiny & shinydashboard: The framework for the web interface.

-Tidyverse - For data manipulation and cleaning.
+Tidyverse: For efficient data manipulation and cleaning.

-Plotly - For interactive, high-quality visualizations.
+Plotly: For interactive high-quality visualizations.

-Scales - For advanced data formatting.
+Scales: For professional data and axis formatting.